airshipit/airshipctl/docs/source/providers/cluster_api_docker.md

 #### Patch Merge Strategy

-Json patch to patch `control plane machine count` is applied on templates in `manifests/function/k8scontrol-capd` from `airshipctl/manifests/site/docker-test-site/target/controlplane` when `airshipctl phase apply controlplane` is executed
+Json patch to patch `control plane machine count` is applied on templates in `manifests/function/k8scontrol-capd` from `airshipctl/manifests/site/docker-test-site/target/controlplane` when `airshipctl phase run controlplane` is executed

-Json patch to patch `workers machine count` is applied on templates in `manifests/function/workers-capd` from `airshipctl/manifests/site/docker-test-site/target/workers` when `airshipctl phase apply workers` is executed.
+Json patch to patch `workers machine count` is applied on templates in `manifests/function/workers-capd` from `airshipctl/manifests/site/docker-test-site/target/workers` when `airshipctl phase run workers` is executed.

 | Patch Name | Purpose  |